I wrote this little piece originally on June 25, 2013 but did not push the publish button because I think it is incendiary, in more of one sense. But…

 I’ve decided to continue adding to and editing this little piece: we’ll see how it ends up.

-Systemd is truly a remarkable piece of technology.
+Systemd is truly a remarkable piece of technology (add sarcasm).
 In the beginning I was skeptic for two reasons:

 BSD 4.2 System 7 init scripts!
 Everything mashed up in one single 5000 line shell script, *shudder*.
-Before I go tangential into a rant that is truly for another day, let me say this: All those weenies that say “FreeBSD start up scripts are the simplest and coolest thing since sliced bread” are a bunch of Christmas geese (if you lost the reference, it means they are full of shit).
+Before I go tangential into a rant that is truly for another day, let me say this: All those weenies that say “FreeBSD start up scripts are the simplest and coolest thing since sliced bread” are a bunch of Christmas geese.

 b.)
 I’ve my share of battle scars with “advanced” init systems.
 Ever had to write a startup script for HP-UX?
 AIX?
 What about that horrid abomination Sun Microsystems (R.I.P.) invented for Solaris (their SysVR4/BSD FrankenUNIX)?
 Startup scripts written in a horrible dialect of XML?
 Honestly, I suspect SMF was written in the middle of a Colt 45 and crack brogrammer frat binge.

-I was happy with the simplicity of the original scripts Arch used to boot with SysV init although I was very aware of the ugliness of the scripts in the back-end.
+I was happy with the simplicity of the original scripts Arch used to boot with SysV init although I was very aware of the ugliness of the back-end.
 When the developers announced that they were planning to replace it with systemd, I was not enthusiastic even for a moment; why change something that works even if it is half-broken?
-Luckily, they took their time to implement it In the end it took the longest part of a year to replace the old init with the new.
-I was wary it would have a negative impact on me and the distro.
-So I decided to plunge in and install the test packages to have a go while I still could fall back into the old init system.
+Luckily, they took their time to implement it.
+In the end it took the longest part of a year to replace the old init with the new.
+I was wary it would have a negative impact on me and the distro (in that order; I’m selfish, so what).
+I decided to plunge in and install the test packages to have a go while I still could fall back into the old init system.

 At first I was totally astounded.
 It wasn’t as anything I’d seen yet, so naturally I was very unhappy.
 I didn’t understand the whole damned thing and even the man pages seemed to be written in classical Cantonese.
 But digging through the supplied service files while reading the manual pages and the articles published by the authors made my mind click and after some months I began to like and appreciate the simplicity and power of expression of the systemd configuration system.